pdwarkanath/microblog/notes.md

 12. Install flask-sqlalchemy for database
 13. Define child classes using database models

-Add password setting and hashing to user class install flask-login make login object of class LoginManager inherit user class from UserMixin from flask_login add user_loader decorator and load_user function to models.py login user by querying database for username and checking password url redirect to page originally requested by logging in user add @login_required decorator from flask_login to pages that require login Add to html
+## Add user login

+1. Add password setting and hashing to user class
+2. install flask-login
+3. make login object of class LoginManager
+4. inherit user class from UserMixin from flask_login
+5. add user_loader decorator and load_user function to models.py
+6. login user by querying database for username and checking password
+7. url redirect to page originally requested by logging in user
+8. add @login_required decorator from flask_login to pages that require login
+9. Update html to add login / logout links to pages
+10. Add logout function